 I teach people about weaving and macramé in my workshops; I teach them how to make a creative piece of art and open their minds to a different way of thinking.
 My advice would be to experiment and be unique.

-Your store, Raw Craft, looks to be full of wonderful raw ingredients.
+Your online store, Natalie Miller Design, looks to be full of wonderful raw ingredients.
 Is the quality of these ingredients important to the finished product?

 Yes, indeed.
 The quality is what makes the final product shine.
-I like to use good, sustainably Australian-made products where I can and source other unique textiles from around the world if not available here.
+I like to use good, sustainably Australian-made products where I can.
+I hand dye naturally and with Australian wool dyes all my hand dyed wool.

 Natalie Miller sorts her hand-dyed yarn balls.